Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_PCD_HII/README.md

   00000000: 00 00 00 00 00 EF BE EF-BE                       *.........*
 ```

-As you can see now it is present from the start.
-And `PcdGet*`/`PcdSet*` functions successfully use it:
+As you can see now the EFI variables are present from the start.
+And `PcdGet*`/`PcdSet*` functions successfully use their content:
 ```
 FS0:\> PCDLesson.efi
 ...